mlehotay/ier/IER/IER-FAQ.md

 * globally integrated
 * temporally continuous
-* intrinsically constrained and inescapable
+* intrinsically constrained and unavoidable

 …the system enters a regime that must manage itself as a unified whole.